opsmill/infrahub/docs/topics/artifact.md

     transformation: "device_startup"
 ```

-- `transformation: "device_startup"` references the Transformation RFile and defines it in the same repository.
+- `transformation: "device_startup"` references the transformation RFile and defines it in the same repository.
-- The GraphQLQuery `device_startup_info` is indirectly connected to the Artifact Definition via the Transformation.
+- The GraphQLQuery `device_startup_info` is indirectly connected to the artifact definition via the transformation.
 - `targets: "edge_router"` references a group of Edge routers named `edge_router`.
 It must be already present in Infrahub.
-- `parameters` define the information that must be extracted from each member of the group and that must be passed to the Transformation.
-Here, the Transformation `device_startup` must have a parameter `device` (coming from the GraphQL Query) to render the configuration properly.
+- `parameters` define the information that must be extracted from each member of the group and that must be passed to the transformation.
+Here, the transformation `device_startup` must have a parameter `device` (coming from the GraphQL Query) to render the configuration properly.
 The value of `device` for each member of the group will be constructed by accessing the value of the name `name__value`.